sanywright13/test-react-flask/README.md

-This a flask Python React WEb Application handle user authentication

-the main role of this application is to work with an Movies API TMDB and an user can favorite and delete a movie from the list of movies that he have in home
+This is a Flask-based web application with a React front-end that manages user authentication and interaction with the TMDB Movies API.
+Users can browse movies, add them to their favorites, and remove them from their personalized movie list.